The Isle of Skye

 Camas na h-Uamha

-A little known locality, although in the 1990’s some of the finest calcite specimens were found here
+A little known locality, calcite specimens occur here

 along with unusual specimens consisting of small stilbite crystals fomed over slender elongated scalenohedral calcite crystals